FriendWhoCodes/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-My solutions to LeetCode questions in Python.
+My solutions to LeetCode questions in Python and Java.

 Instead of sorting with difficulty, they are simply added to the folder on the basis of problem number and name.